Michael D. Pipa, Esq.

 Additionally, Mike has extensive experience successfully resolving cases through other creative approaches, when justified by unique case characteristics, including binding arbitration and mediation.
 He also works closely with Saxton & Stump’s risk mitigation, quality improvement, and event management teams to reduce and avoid litigation risk.

 Before law school, Mike earned a Bachelor of Engineering Science degree, with honors, from Lafayette College and worked with General Electric’s Motor Business Group.
-He earned his law degree from the George Washington University School of Law, with honors, where he studied trial practice and was a member of the Moot Court Team and the George Washington Law Review.
+He earned his law degree from the George Washington University School of Law, with honors, where he was a member of the George Washington Law Review.

 George Washington University Law School, J.D., cum laude, 1988

 U.S. District Court for the Middle District of Pennsylvania

 U.S. District Court for the Western District of Pennsylvania

 Healthcare Professionals Association of Pennsylvania

 Has tried cases over the past 25 years in most of the Central Pennsylvania counties and federal district courts.
 The cases involved a variety of practice areas including construction, general negligence, motor vehicle negligence, employment, and environmental law, with recent concentration in medical malpractice.

 Recent verdicts include: